- This event has passed.

-Writing, Revising, Pitching: Getting Your Novel Out of the Drawer and Off to Market (Online class) – This class is full
+Writing, Revising, Pitching: Getting Your Novel Out of the Drawer and Off to Market (Ongoing class)

 One event on May 12, 2021 at 6:30 pm

 One event on May 26, 2021 at 6:30 pm

 One event on June 9, 2021 at 6:30 pm

 One event on June 23, 2021 at 6:30 pm

 One event on July 14, 2021 at 6:30 pm

 One event on July 28, 2021 at 6:30 pm